lupyuen/pinetime-rust-mynewt/rust/app/src/wayland.md

 /// Create the OpenGL window and render it static void create_window(void) {
-    //  Create an OpenGL Window
-    egl_window = wl_egl_window_create(surface, WIDTH, HEIGHT);
+    //  Create an EGL Window from a Wayland Surface egl_window = wl_egl_window_create(surface, WIDTH, HEIGHT);
     assert(egl_window != EGL_NO_SURFACE);  //  Failed to create OpenGL Window